elithrar/elithrar.github.io/_posts/2014-07-16-custom-handlers-avoiding-globals.md

 title: Custom Handlers and Avoiding Globals in Go Web Applications
 ---

 Go's [net/http](http://golang.org/pkg/net/http/) package is extremely flexible, thanks to the fact that it centres on the [http.Handler](http://golang.org/pkg/net/http/#Handler) interface.
-But there's often times when you both want to extend what's there and still keep it compatible with existing interfaces and conventions.
-We'll look at how we can build our own handler type, and how to extend it so we can explicitly pass a "context" containing our database pool, template map, a custom logger and so on and remove a reliance on global variables.
+This gives you the option of extending what's there and yet still keep it compatible with other packages out in the wild.
+Given that, we'll look at how we can build our own handler type, and how to extend it so we can explicitly pass a "context" containing our database pool, template map, a custom logger and so on&mdash;removing a reliance on global variables along the way.

 ## Creating Our Custom Handler Type